-The 2022-23 LCAP describes actions and services that are above and beyond the base program which surpasses the increased apportionment.
+The 2023/24 LCAP describes actions and services that are above and beyond the base program which surpasses the increased apportionment.
 These targeted approaches are designed to increase or improve services for Foster Youth and low income students, and are principally directed toward and effective in meeting our goals for unduplicated students.
-In the 2022-23 school year, fewer than 10 English Learners were enrolled in Tuolumne Learning Center or Gold Ridge Educational Center, 81% of the student population in TLC and GREC are low income.
-In May, 2022, 5.2% of the enrollment at TLC and GREC were Foster Youth.
+In the 2022-23 school year, fewer than 5 English Learners were enrolled in Tuolumne Learning Center or Gold Ridge Educational Center, 80% of the student population in TLC and GREC are low income.
+In May, 2023, 2.0% of the enrollment at TLC and GREC were Foster Youth.

-The increased apportioned amount for 2022/23 is \$83,434 and the actions and services to support unduplicated students has exceeded this required amount; the amount of actions and services in this LCAP contributing to increased and improved services for unduplicated pupils is \$91, 794.12.
+The increased apportioned amount for 2023/24 is \$92,406 and the actions and services to support unduplicated students has exceeded this required amount; the amount of actions and services in this LCAP contributing to increased and improved services for unduplicated pupils is \$118,147.77.

 Students who are English Learners, Foster Youth and socioeconomically disadvantaged are more likely to have interrupted educations, been highly impacted by traumatic experiences, and in need of additional support to access grade-level instruction.
-While the student populations of TLC and GREC are too small to generate results on the Dashboard, the 2019 Dashboard Indicators for TCSOS students overall place socio-economically disadvantaged students in the "red" for both chronic absenteeism and suspension.
-Statewide results from 2020-21 demonstrate that socio-economically disadvantaged students score 13% lower than all students in English Language Arts and Math on statewide assessments.
+While the student populations of TLC and GREC are too small to generate results on the Dashboard, the 2022 Dashboard Indicators for TCSOS students overall place socio-economically disadvantaged students in the "very high" for chronic absenteeism.
+Statewide results from 2021-22 demonstrate that socio-economically disadvantaged students score approximately 12% lower than all students in English Language Arts and Math on statewide assessments.